rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h3 id="f-3">  ☑️ Step 3.
 Editing <code>FeedbackBar</code> </h3>

-In Feedback Mode, the Feedback Bar will use some extra methods:
+In Feedback Mode, the Feedback Bar will use some extra data fields & methods.

+New data fields include:
+ - `FeedbackBar.input`, which is where users can type responses.
+ - `FeedbackBar.cursor_pos`, which allows the user to move back & forth within their answer.
+ - `FeedbackBar.confirm_event`, which stores a function to call when the user hits ENTER.

+New methods include:
- - First, we'll add a `FeedbackBar.focus()` method, to let us switch into the mode.
+ - `FeedbackBar.focus()` will let us switch into FeedbackBar focus.
  - Then we'll edit `FeedbackBar.draw()` to include user's input.
  - When focused on  the FeedbackBar, `FeedbackBar.position_cursor()` will position the cursor relative to the input.